-- 7400 Facilities Acquisition and Construction.
+- Facilities Acquisition and Construction.
 Activities concerned with the acquisition of land and buildings, remodeling buildings, construction of buildings and additions, initial installation or extension of service systems and other built-in equipment, and improvements to sites.
-This function is not limited to purchases made with capital funds. - 7410 Facilities Acquisition and Construction Current Expenditures. - 7420 Facilities Acquisition and Construction Capital Outlay. - 7500 Fiscal Services.
+This function is not limited to purchases made with capital funds and includes payments of local capital improvement funds and capital outlay sales tax funds to charter schools. - 7410 Facilities Acquisition and Construction Current Expenditures. - 7420 Facilities Acquisition and Construction Capital Outlay. - 7430 Charter School Local Capital Improvement. - 7440 Charter School Capital Outlay Sales Tax. - 7500 Fiscal Services.
 Activities concerned with the fiscal operation of the school system.
 This function includes budgeting, receiving and disbursing cash, financial accounting, payroll, inventory control, internal auditing, and investments and funds management.
 Internal audit staff who do not report to the district school board should be included in this function.
 Independent auditors or auditors who report directly to the district school board should be coded to Function 7100, Board. - Food Services.
 Activities concerned with providing food to students and staff in a school or school system.
 This function includes the preparation and service of regular and incidental meals, lunches and snacks in connection with school activities and the delivery of food.
 Food purchased and served outside the school district's defined food services program must be charged as a purchased service of the applicable function. - 7700 Central Services.
 Activities, other than general administration, that support the other instructional and supporting services programs.
 These activities are defined in the following subfunctions: - Planning, Research, Development and Evaluation Services.
 System-wide activities associated with conducting and managing programs of planning, research, development and evaluation.
 Planning services include selecting or identifying overall, long-range goals and priorities.
 Research services include the systematic study of the various aspects of education.
 Development services include the deliberate, evolving process of improving educational programs.
-Evaluation services judge an outcome based on established goals and include expenditures for administering state and district assessments. - Information Services.
-Activities concerned with writing, editing and other preparation necessary to disseminate educational and administrative information to students, staff, managers and the general public through direct mail, various news media, email, Internet and personal contact. - 7730 Personnel Services.
-Activities concerned with maintaining efficient personnel for the school district, including such activities as supervision, recruitment and placement, staff transfers, maintenance of personnel information, health services and position control.
-Health services are medical services provided for school district employees, including physical examinations and emergency care.
-In-service training, including seminars, conferences, continuing professional education, tuition reimbursement and other activities related to the ongoing growth and development of noninstructional personnel, must be recorded as a cost of this function.
+Evaluation services involve judging an outcome based on established goals and include expenditures for administering state and district assessments. - Information Services.
+Activities concerned with writing, editing and other preparation necessary to disseminate educational and administrative information to students, staff, managers and the general public through direct mail, various news media, email, Internet and personal contact.